200 businesses hit by ransomware following incident at U.S. IT firm -Huntress Labs

 Kaseya, in a statement posted on its own website, said it is investigating a “potential attack” on a widely used tool to reach into corporate networks across the United States.

-In the statement, Kaseya said its VSA tool - which is used by IT professionals to monitor and manage servers, desktops, network devices and printers - may have been attacked.
+In the statement here, Kaseya said its VSA tool - which is used by IT professionals to monitor and manage servers, desktops, network devices and printers - may have been attacked.
+(Reporting by Raphael Satter; Editing by Leslie Adler)

 Our Standards: The Thomson Reuters Trust Principles.